d2l-ai/d2l-en/chapter_builders-guide/read-write.md

 # File I/O

-So far we discussed how to process data and how to build, train, and test deep learning models.
+So far we have discussed how to process data and how to build, train, and test deep learning models.
 However, at some point we will hopefully be happy enough with the learned models that we will want